grncdr/node-any-db/README.md

 Things it will do soon:

- * Optionally :eplace driver specific parameter placeholders with db-agnostic ones.
+ * Optionally replace db-agnostic parameter placeholders with driver specific ones.
  * Expose a transaction API
  * Have lot's and lot's of tests
+ * Wrap errors

 Things it will never do: